75+ Rating Scales & Assessment Tools

 What Does a Mental Health Assessment Include?

-Selecting a test that conforms to the above factors will help make your results as accurate and helpful as possible.
+Selecting a screening tool conforms to the above factors will help make your results as accurate and helpful as possible.
 Disorder-specific assessments are valuable tools when working with patients, but how can you know which areas to test for?
 Screening tools can be the starting point that illuminates these risk areas.

 1. Anxiety